alankarmisra/cmake-tutorial/README.md

 1. The purpose of `cmake_minimum_required` is to specify the minimum CMake version required to compile.
 If the current version is lower, it will throw an error.
 2. `add_executable` specifies the target executable name and associated source files.
 3. We create a `build` directory to separate the source from the build files.

+### Instructions
+- Create a new directory for your project.
+- Write the main.cpp and CMakeLists.txt files as shown.
+- Run the commands to build and run the program.

 ---